laq6661/CNN_action_predict/README.md

 Keras+opencv+openpose realizes human motion prediction based on CNN.
-The training part uses the dataset used by colab, is the video dataset of unity.
+Colab was used in the training section.
-Dataset links: http://www.aislab.org/index.php/en/mvar-datasets/.
+The dataset used is the video dataset of unity3D Dataset links: http://www.aislab.org/index.php/en/mvar-datasets/.
 The data_op file processes the data with openpose.
 Image_data_prepare files make npy files for data and label.